CISecurity/CCPA-Docs/docs/Configuration Guide.md

 3. Locate the required scripts in the `/cis/Assessor/misc/Unix-Linux` folder of the CIS-CAT Pro Assessor v4 bundle.
     * cis-cat-centralized.sh **OR** cis-cat-centralized-ccpd.sh
     * detect-os-variant.sh
-    * make-jre-directories.sh
+    * make-jre-directories.sh (not necessary if using the version of CIS-CAT with embedded Java)
     * map-to-benchmark.sh
 3. Copy the scripts from `/cis/Assessor/misc/Unix-Linux` to the root folder, `/cis`.
+4. If using a version of Assessor with embedded Java (contains 'jre' folder), then skip to step 5.
-4. Create JRE sub-folders by executing one of the following commands in `/cis` for the selected script
+5. Create JRE sub-folders by executing one of the following commands in `/cis` for the selected script

 	`> ./cis-cat-centralized.sh --make-jre-directories`